 The motor on a stick Shark vacuum is typically less powerful, the vacuum head is not as wide, and the collection bin is smaller than that of an upright vacuum.
-These reductions may seem like a disadvantage at first, but stick vacuums are much better suited for apartment living, and for houses with narrow rooms or hallways, because of their maneuverability.
+These reductions may seem like a disadvantage at first, but because of their maneuverability, stick Shark vacuums are much better suited for apartment living and for houses with narrow rooms or hallways.

 Robotic Shark vacuums don’t have a lot of power, but they make up for it by being relatively autonomous.
 You can set one of these vacuums on a timer to activate once a day and clean up the floor it’s on.
 While they can’t go up the stairs, they also won’t fall down the stairs due to sensors in the front of the device.